FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC3/doc/01Introduction.md

 **Session protocol** - a protocol concerned with the reliable delivery of messages over a transport.
 FIX protocol makes a distinction between session protocol and the encoding of a message payload, as described by this document.
-See the specifications section of FIX protocol web site for supported protocols.
+See the [specifications section](https://www.fixtrading.org/standards/) of the FIX protocol web site for supported protocols.
 The original FIX session protocol is known as FIXT.